Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/shell-objects.md

 The [Name](xref:ActiproSoftware.Shell.IShellObject.Name) property returns the name of the object when it is displayed in trees and lists.

-Some examples are "Foo.txt" for a file, or "OneDrive" for the system's OneDrive folder.
+Some examples are `"Foo.txt"` for a file, or `"OneDrive"` for the system's **OneDrive** folder.

 ### File System Path

 The [FileSystemPath](xref:ActiproSoftware.Shell.IShellObject.FileSystemPath) property returns the path to the object if it is part of a file system.
-The property will return `null` for any virtual object, such as "This PC", that is not part of the file system.
+The property will return `null` for any virtual object, such as **This PC**, that is not part of the file system.

-An example is "C:\\OneDrive" for the system's OneDrive folder.
+An example is `"C:\\OneDrive"` for the system's **OneDrive** folder.

 ### Editing Name

 The [EditingName](xref:ActiproSoftware.Shell.IShellObject.EditingName) property returns the full user-friendly editing name of the shell object, if available.
 This value is usually the same as [FileSystemPath](xref:ActiproSoftware.Shell.IShellObject.FileSystemPath) for file system objects, except that it can also return a special value to identify special shell objects.
 Think of the editing name as the text that you see when you enter edit mode in the Windows Explorer breadcrumb.

-Some examples are "OneDrive" for the system's OneDrive folder, but "C:\\OneDrive" for the same folder accessed through the C: drive.
-Objects like This PC will return an editing name of "This PC".
+Some examples are `"OneDrive"` for the system's **OneDrive** folder, but `"C:\\OneDrive"` for the same folder accessed through the `C:` drive.
+Objects like **This PC** will return an editing name of `"This PC"`.

 ### Parsing Name

 The [ParsingName](xref:ActiproSoftware.Shell.IShellObject.ParsingName) property returns the full parsing name of the shell object, if available.
 This value is usually the same as [FileSystemPath](xref:ActiproSoftware.Shell.IShellObject.FileSystemPath) for file system objects, except that it can also return a special syntax to identify special shell objects.
-This value is not ever shown in UI, but is intended to reduce ambiguity when locating shell objects.
+This value is not ever shown in UI but is intended to reduce ambiguity when locating shell objects.

-Some examples are "::\{20D04FE0-3AEA-1069-A2D8-08002B30309D}" for the This PC folder, and "C:\\OneDrive" for the system's OneDrive folder.
+Some examples are `"::\{20D04FE0-3AEA-1069-A2D8-08002B30309D}"` for the **This PC** folder, and `"C:\\OneDrive"` for the system's **OneDrive** folder.

 ### Relative Parsing Name

 The [RelativeParsingName](xref:ActiproSoftware.Shell.IShellObject.RelativeParsingName) property returns the parent-relative parsing name of the shell object, if available.
 This value is usually the same as [Name](xref:ActiproSoftware.Shell.IShellObject.Name), except that it can also return a special syntax to identify special shell objects.
-This value is not ever shown in UI, but is intended to reduce ambiguity when locating shell objects.
+This value is not ever shown in UI but is intended to reduce ambiguity when locating shell objects.

-Some examples are "::\{018D5C66-4533-4307-9B53-224DE2ED1FE6}" for the system's OneDrive folder, and "OneDrive" for the same folder accessed through the C: drive.
+Some examples are `"::\{018D5C66-4533-4307-9B53-224DE2ED1FE6}"` for the system's **OneDrive** folder, and `"OneDrive"` for the same folder accessed through the `C:` drive.

 This property is used when building up a "full path" for Grids' [TreeListBox](xref:@ActiproUIRoot.Controls.Grids.TreeListBox).
 It is returned as the path segment for the shell object in the [ShellObjectItemAdapter](xref:@ActiproUIRoot.Controls.Shell.ShellObjectItemAdapter).[GetPath](xref:@ActiproUIRoot.Controls.Shell.ShellObjectItemAdapter.GetPath*) method.